 Swallowing therapy: patients are evaluated and treated for any difficulties associated with swallowing, including recommending food and liquid consistencies, swallow maneuvers and exercises, and head positioning.

 Voice therapy: patients suffering from difficulties with appropriate use of pitch, loudness, breathing, and timing may benefit from intervention including vocal exercises, stretches, and education on vocal hygiene and health.
+We have certified providers of the LSVT Loud voice treatment for patients suffering from voice and speech difficulties related to Parkinson's Disorders.
 Voice disorders may require a medical referral, typically from an ENT.

 Reading and Writing difficulties: reading and writing are forms of communication and deficits are improved with treatment targeting fluency, comprehension, letter-sound knowledge and phonemic awareness.